MileHacker Logo

 Traveler Tip

-Consider traveling in the off-peak seasons (May-June or September-October) for a nice balance of pleasant weather, fewer crowds, and better prices.
+Consider traveling between peak and off-peak times (May-June or September-October) for a nice balance of pleasant weather, fewer crowds, and better prices.

 Next Up: Best Time to Visit Rizhao.
 Weather, Seasons, Climate